... views

 EDT builds on the principles that are near and dear to its predecessor, but it manages to boost innovation while minimizing uncertainty and exposure to risk for larger organizations.

-Revisiting the original Design Thinking
+Revisiting the Original Design Thinking

 Before we dive into the intricacies of Enterprise Design Thinking, let’s take a closer look at the original that it was built upon, namely its five phases.
 As you’ll see, every step of the framework is tightly connected to the steps that precede and follow it, creating a sense of coherence and cohesion in the design process and instilling a sense of logic into it.